 Why are you saving, budgeting, and meticulously planning?
 Why do you read books about finances, and why are you reading this particular blog post?
 Obviously, there is a reason for what you do.
 Time is valuable, and you are choosing to spend your learning about money.
-A special thanks to my friend Vince Carter, of CFO at Home for inspiring this question.
-He recently shared with me the most common advice offered by the guests on his show is to find your financial why and tap into it.
+A special thanks to my friend Vince Carter of CFO at Home for inspiring this question.
+He recently shared that the most common advice offered by the guests on his show is to find your financial why and tap into it.
 Everyone has a reason for learning about money.
 What’s yours?

 34. John Wesley said, “Make all you can, save all you can, give all you can.”
 What would your life look like if you lived by this rule?

 This is a reverse engineering question.
 Start by imagining your future self.
 Your debts are paid off—including your mortgage.
 You have a healthy retirement, growing savings, and enough income each month that you are able to give freely.
 Once you have a clear picture of your financially successful self, answer the question, “How did I get here?”
 Then work backward.
-Identify the specific steps you took to get from your current financial circumstances to exactly where you want to go.
+Identify the steps you took to get from your current financial circumstances to where you want to go.